 Here is a cluster of the repainted red Christmas candles I talked about earlier in this thread.
-To vary the height of them, Hermey suggested I screw inexpensive plastic flowerpots to the bottoms of some of them.
+To vary the height of them, I screwed inexpensive plastic flowerpots to the bottoms of some of them.
 I used them to create an altar effect for a monster wedding scene (pictures below).
 The pedestal candles with the bow on them are original Union Halloween candles.
 The rest are repurposed.
-Hermey created the one in the front by cutting and wrapping a skull candy bucket around the candle to cover up the Christmas design on them.

 Another Mrs. Claus conversion I had thought about for a while.
 I was not sure it was going to work.
 Sometimes, the repurposed molds look great all on their own.
 Like the Candycorn Witch.
 Sometimes, they need to be in the scene and then everything else carries them, and helps to make sense.
 I believe that on her own, this conversion is a little iffy, and I was thinking of just restripping her.
 However, once she is out in the middle of the cemetary, at night, with the wind blowing her covering...
 She totally works.
 This is Emma Ghost.

 I get so many compliments on the Bride of Frankenstein conversion ~ So I wanted to showcase her and created a wedding theme.
 Well then she needed a Maid of Honor, so her sister (another Mrs. Claus) was recruited.
-Here is the Maid of Honor Vampira and the lovely Bride on her Halloween wedding day.
-I have to admit, I was inspired by all those crazy little hats that were worn to the Royal Wedding last year!
-LOL
+I created a Vampyra character.

 Then we knew we needed a minister.
 That took some thinking.
 I was given a really shabby, cracked, headless choir person.
 Found him a new appropriate head on ebay, and a new paint job, and few special touches... and here is our minister!!